whblondeau/json-declarative-tools/jn-schema/jnschema-apidocs.md

 A schema may contain constraints that require the presence of certain nodes: if they are missing from a JSON object, the object is not schema-valid.
 A schema may also contain constraints that are permitted but not required.
 The absence of a permitted node **will not break** schema-compliance.

 However, the presence of any permitted constraint is _potentially_ a logical game-changer.
 It is possible, but not necessary, that a "permitted" constraint is intented simply to ensure the correct content of any node to which it applies, _if found_.
 However, it is also possible that a set of "permitted" constraints is intended to define the entire possible path/value space for a JSON object.
-In the latter case, for a JSON object to exhibit leafpaths that exceed the union of the "required" and "permitted" constraints' JSNPath expressions.
+In the latter case, for a JSON object to exhibit leafpaths that exceed the union of the "required" and "permitted" constraints' JNPath expressions.

-Accordingly another, analytical, capability of JSNSchema is to report **unconstrained paths**: Leaf paths in the JSON object that are not explicitly constrained by the schema.
+Accordingly another, analytical, capability of JNSchema is to report **unconstrained paths**: Leaf paths in the JSON object that are not explicitly constrained by the schema.

 For a JSON object to be schema-valid with respect to a schema, all constraints must evaluate as `true` for the schema.
 In form, a schema's constraints must all have a unique `jsnpathexpr`, with all `valueassert`s about nodes identified by that path being contained in the single constraint.
 (This isn't a logical necessity: it's just a means of forcing users to keep all of their per-`jsnpathexpr`-applicable constraints in one place.)